 Note: Be careful not to create click-bait type of headlines.
 They are misleading and feel like cheating a visitor.
 If visitors feel like that the first time, they may not return back to your blog.
 You must create trust along with good content!

 Visuals.
 Another eye-catching element of the blog post is the featured image. beautiful and high-quality post images are important for social traffic.
 Pinterest is a major Spend time making eye-catching Pinterest-sized images for each post.
 You don’t have to have Photoshop to do this!

 This is something you may be full of in the beginning but soon ideas will be harder to find.
 So whenever you are inspired, write down the post ideas in a regular notebook, Evernote, your phone's notes app, a Google Doc or spreadsheet etc.

 You may create a QA section in social media and ask your followers to request what they want to read next in your blog.

 This will add up a pool of new ideas to your current list of topics.
 That you can use in moments of deserted creativity.

 8. Spread the word / Start promoting your WordPress blog

-At the beginning you will spend more time creating content but after some time, when you have build up a library of 100+ posts, half of your time will be spend on promoting it.
+In the beginning, you will spend more time creating content but after some time, when you have built up a library of 100+ posts, half of your time will be spent on promoting it.